biscuit-auth/website/docs/src/Specifications.md

 ### Public key tables

-Public keys carried in `SignedBlock`s are stored as is, as they are required for verification.
+Public keys carried in `SignedBlock` are stored as is, as they are required for verification.

 Public keys carried in datalog scope annotations are stored in a table, to reduce token size.